w0st/my-fridge/README.md

 # MyFridge

-React native app store informations about products in my fridge.
+The React native app store informations about products in my fridge.

 ## Main idea